 Tango and Gender Equality

-Some people think that the traditional tango danced in close embrace is politically incorrect, and the open-embrace tango of Europe and North America is the distilled and sanitized version of tango that meets modern requirements.
-A book I read recently expressed the following opinion:
+Some believe that traditional tango, danced in close embrace, is politically incorrect, while the open-embrace style popular in Europe and North America is a distilled, sanitized version adapted to modern sensibilities.
+A book I recently read expressed this opinion:

-The author's superiority over things he apparently has little understanding is absurd.
-The traditional tango is not bullying, neither is the open-embrace tango all genteel.
-To suggest that people who dance in close embrace are somewhat dirty and less civilized than those who dance in open embrace is ridiculous and hypocritical (see Artistic Sublimation and Vulgarism in Tango).
+The author's superiority regarding things he apparently has little understanding of is absurd.
+Traditional tango is not bullying, nor is open-embrace tango all that genteel.
+To suggest that people who dance in close embrace are somehow “dirty” and less civilized than those who dance in open embrace is both preposterous and hypocritical (see Artistic Sublimation and Vulgarism in Tango).

 4 comments: